Casey Affleck: 1988–2006: Early work

 In 2002, Affleck and Damon starred in Van Sant's experimental drama Gerry, playing two men who get lost while hiking in the desert.
 Affleck, Damon, and Van Sant conceived of the idea and wrote the screenplay together while living in neighboring New York apartments.
 The film, which had minimal dialogue, received mixed reviews.
-Affleck, who rarely watches his own movies, said of Gerry in 2016: "That was an incredible experience.
+Affleck, who rarely watches his own films, said of Gerry in 2016: "That was an incredible experience.
 I saw one scene recently out of context at the Telluride Film Festival and I can't believe anyone ever sat through the whole thing.
 It probably works better as a whole but one scene lifted out – I thought, 'This is unbearable!'"
 Also in 2002, Affleck starred with Damon and then-girlfriend Summer Phoenix in a West End stage production of Kenneth Lonergan's This Is Our Youth.
 Lonergan and Affleck became friends during rehearsals, and Affleck later acted in workshop productions of Lonergan's plays in New York.

 Affleck's first leading role was in 2006's little-seen independent comedy-drama Lonesome Jim, directed by Steve Buscemi.
 He played a depressed writer who returns from New York to live with his parents in Indiana, and begins a relationship with Liv Tyler's character.
-Buscemi has said he knew Affleck would be able to carry the movie after watching his performance in Gerry.
+Buscemi has said he knew Affleck would be able to carry the film after watching his performance in Gerry.
 Stephen Hunter of The Washington Post remarked: "Affleck's interesting ..
 He probably can't be a star in big movies because his drawback is a voice that sounds like a snivel drawn through a wet nasal passage into a whine ...
 And yet in certain kinds of films – this kind – he's 100 percent authentic."
 Ty Burr of The Boston Globe said Affleck "gets so far under the skin of this semi-charming jerk that the performance becomes both brave and aggravating."
 However, Stephen Holden of The New York Times felt it "would be a stronger movie if Mr. Affleck had the wherewithal to bare more of the passive-aggressive rage inside ... a more resourceful actor would have used this blank slate to scrawl a thousand telling details."
 Also in 2006, he had a supporting role in the romantic comedy The Last Kiss as a friend of Zach Braff's character.